patStar/voxelShader/README.md

 20 is the number of iterations (e.g. the number of times you would press the play button).
 The parameter after overgrowth are the parameter defined above in the same order.

+You can also use marquee select with the box select and voxel shader option to apply the shader only to a part of your scene.

 ## Issues

 I tested the shader with objects of max size 256 x 256 x 256.
 It can get really slow on this size.
 Also the `Max Volume` parameter should be kept under 8.
 I encountered some crashes when using 8 or higher.